Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 Installing Git

-You can use sudo apt install git
+You can use sudo apt install git it in Debian servers.

 Installing Gitlab Task Runner